-Exception: the first semester the student is enrolled, the Registrar's Office will process a registration on behalf of the student after receiving the results of the English and Math placement exams.
+Exception: the first semester the student is enrolled, the Registrar's Office will process a registration on behalf of the student after receiving the results of the Math placement exams.

-At the designated time in the calendar for advisement - prior to the registration period - students will meet with their advisor to plan a curriculum schedule of courses needed and to receive an Alternate PIN to register for courses.
+At the designated time period for advisement - prior to the registration period - students will meet with their advisor to plan a curriculum schedule of courses needed and to receive an Alternate PIN to register for courses.
 Note: Alternate PINs change every semester before registration.
 The student can register for classes or change sections of a course.
 The student can view their own schedule of classes including the days, the times, the instructors and the rooms for each course.

-Student's account must be cleared of all fees in order to register, obtain grades, get copies of transcripts or receive their diploma.
+A student's account must be cleared of all fees in order to register, obtain grades, get copies of transcripts or receive a diploma.